ORNL/faro/README.md

 ```

 In a second terminal run client applications for this you can use either the
 "env_faro" or "env_faro_server" environments.
+Test scripts are available in
+the test directory to test the workings of the different functionalities in FaRO.

-A simple test is avalible in the
+To test the scripts,
-test directory that will download images and run a small test.
-This test will
-populate directories named "faces" and "matches" with results.

 If using virtualenv,
 ```
 $ source env_faro/bin/activate
 $ cd tests
-$ ./run_test.sh
 ```

 If usind conda,